tfachada/thesist/template/Chapters/0-Quick-guide.typ

 // It's recommended to always import these!
-#import "@preview/thesist:0.2.0": flex-caption, subfigure-grid
+#import "../Library/layout.typ": flex-caption, subfigure-grid

-// Always import a glossary package, too!
+// Always use a glossary package, too!
 #import "@preview/glossarium:0.5.1": gls, glspl

-// Optionally import more packages, depending on the chapter's needs.
-In the case of this chapter, we will use these:
+// Optionally use more packages, depending on the chapter's needs.
+In the case of this chapter, we will also import this:
-#import "@preview/codly:1.1.1": *
+#import "@preview/codly:1.2.0": *
-#import "@preview/codly-languages:0.1.3": *
+#import "@preview/codly-languages:0.1.4": *
 #import "@preview/lovelace:0.3.0": *
 // Check Typst Universe to look for new packages you might need, and always read their description page to know how to handle them.